 My Year in Books

 about This page is a public shelf of the books I have read this year.
-The stats above are from Goodreads and the ‘review’ format is inspired by little index cards found in independent bookstores.
-This page gives me a forum to showcase what I read and summarize notes from them.
+I was tired of using Goodreads and decided to create my own virtual shelf.
+The ‘review’ format is inspired by little index cards found in independent bookstores.

 Four thousand weeks

 This book is life-changing.
 I picked up this book expecting a detailed writeup on another productivity method.
 Instead, it is a very practical philosophy book.
 There are plenty of productivity books asking you to get more and more done, cheering you to complete this never-ending race of life.
 Except that life ends.
 And quickly - 4,000 weeks on average.
 Burkeman makes the argument that we should embrace finitude and accept that we cannot get everything done.
 There is no better thing coming in the future.
 What we have is the present and there is only so much we can do now.

 Factfulness is a rare book in the non-fiction genre.
 Instead of just throwing facts at you, Rosling uses storytelling and thought frameworks to understand the world in a rational manner.

 This was a tough listen for me.
 I learned a lot about how a neurosurgeon thinks and how even the toughest become weak when faced with cancer.
 Kalanithi’s memoir is deeply sad and inspiring at the same time.

 Babel is as fun as it is thought-provoking.
 Babel is a fantasy tale touching on friendship, fears, fighting unfair systems and misrepresented history.
 I thoroughly enjoyed it and can see why it is so popular.